Housing Affordability & Ownership

 Income plays a crucial role in understanding the impact of being housing cost burdened.
 Households with higher incomes, even when spending 30% or more of their income on housing, are likely to have greater financial flexibility to manage other essentials like healthcare, food and transportation.
 In contrast, lower-income households that are housing cost burdened face much tighter budgets.
 With more of their limited income consumed by housing, they often struggle to cover basic needs, increasing their risk of debt, eviction, and financial instability.
 The financial strain is far more significant for those with lower incomes, making housing affordability a more critical issue for them.

-We see the same trend for households who are severely cost burdened with 2 out of 3 very low-income households in the Houston 3-county region spending at least 50% of their income on housing compared to less than 1% of households that earn more than 100% of the HAMFI.
+We see the same trend for households who are severely cost burdened with 2 out of 3 very low-income households in the Houston three-county region spending at least 50% of their income on housing compared to less than 1% of households that earn more than 100% of the HAMFI.

-More than one out of every two dollars in income goes to housing and transportation costs in Fort Bend and Montgomery counties
+About one out of every two dollars in income goes to housing and transportation costs in Fort Bend and Montgomery counties

-Just as there is more to the cost of living in Houston, there is more to housing affordability than mortgage, rent or utilities.
+There is more to housing affordability than mortgage, rent or utilities.
 For most households in the United States, housing and transportation represent the largest and second-largest expenditures, respectively.
 The Housing and Transportation (H+T®) Affordability Index estimates the percentage of a household’s income that will be spent on housing and transportation costs in a given location, which can help people make better-informed decisions about where to live and work.
 Here we show the cost burden of the combined expenses in each county.

 Fort Bend residents spend a higher share of their income on housing and transportation than the other Houston-area counties and compared to other populous counties in the state.
-Fort Bend County residents spent approximately 58% of household income on combined housing and transportation costs in 2019, compared to 53% of household income for residents in Montgomery County and 46% of household income for residents in Harris County.
-The percentage of income spent on housing and transportation costs in each Houston-area county is higher than the H+T cost-burden threshold of 45%, especially in Fort Bend and Montgomery counties, driven primarily by exorbitant transportation costs.
+Fort Bend County residents spent approximately 54% of household income on combined housing and transportation costs in 2022, compared to 50% of household income for residents in Montgomery County and 43% of household income for residents in Harris County.
+The percentage of income spent on housing and transportation costs in Fort Bend and Montgomery counties is higher than the H+T cost-burden threshold of 45%, driven primarily by exorbitant transportation costs.

 More Helpful Articles by Understanding Houston: